wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-6.rst

 NumPy status update #6
 ----------------------

-This is status report on PyPy's NumPyPy project.
+An update, and some good news

 First the update:

-* **dtype support** - NumPy on PyPy now supports all the numeric dtypes in numpy, including non-native storage formats, longdouble, clongdouble and friends.
+* **dtype support** - NumPy on PyPy now supports non-native storage formats.
+  Due to a lack of true support for longdoubles in rpython, we decided to back out the support of longdouble-as-double which was misleading.

 * **missing ndarray attributes** - work has been made toward supporting the complete set of attributes